Savin-Lab-Code/LyoSavin2023/README.md

-This repo contains code that implements the model proposed in the paper ``Complex Priors and Flexible Inference in Recurrent Circuits with Dendritic Nonlinearities".
+This repo contains code that implements the model proposed in the paper "Complex Priors and Flexible Inference in Recurrent Circuits with Dendritic Nonlinearities".

 Here is an overview of the different directories: